COVID-19 Resource Library

 Remote Execution of Estate Planning Documents in the Home State

 In most jurisdictions there is a requirement that certain estate planning documents be witnessed and/or notarized.
 For those documents, witnesses and a notary public must be ‘in person’, and often in the same room as the signer.
 In the interest of the safety for our members and clients, NAEPC is committed to supporting remote execution of estate planning documents.This packet includes basic talking points that you and your council’s members may find helpful as we push to get emergency measures in place, and hopefully made permanent.

-For Councils: Notes from the May 2020 Town Hall Roundtable Sessions
+For Councils: Notes from the May, June and July 2020 Town Hall Roundtable Sessions

 The hour-long Town Hall Roundtable sessions hosted in May allowed council leaders and staff to have questions about council operations during COVID-19 answered by both councils and the national staff team and to hear brief updates from the national leadership.
-Download the session notes
+Download the notes from all ten sessions

 Remote Signing, Witnessing, and Notarization of Estate Planning Documents: Is the Future Here? with Timothy S. Reiniger, Esq.